Kiranprasadkn/myrepositary/README.md

 # myrepositary
-for testing purpose i am creating this respiratoray
+for testing purpose i am creating this respiratoray with microdegree